keithbuhler/dissertation-story/README.md

 ### Pre-research
-1. Look at the sample dissertation.pdf.
+1. Look at the dissertation-sample.pdf.
 Looks nice, yes?
-2. Look at the sample-dissertation.md.
+2. Look at the dissertation-smaple.md.
 Looks a little messy, but that's the code!
 4. Learn a tiny bit of baby LaTex.
 The little bit of and LaTex formatting I've included is almost exclusively for the front matter and Table of Contents.
 I also inserted (optional) epigraphs because epigraphs are cool.

 ### Writing